Connie-Musisi/ADATEST/README.md

 devtools::install_github("Connie-Musisi/ADATEST")
 ```

+### Requred packages
+These are the packages required to run ADATEST
+    - phyloseq
+    - signtrans
+    - qvalue
+    - stats

 ## Data Aavilability
 All data supporting the findings of this study are publicly available in this repository.
 The simulated datasets are available under [`SimData/`](./SimData): \
   `IBD data` and `Dietswap data` are the simulated datasets used in analysis for the results presented in the main manuscript.
 For each source data, there are 12 different settings. \